pivotal/docs-tap/learning-center/runtime-environment/training-portal.md

     reserved: 1
 ```

 If overriding the domain, by default the workshop session is exposed using a HTTP connection.
-If you require a secure HTTPS connection, you must have access to a wildcard SSL certificate for the domain.
+For a secure HTTPS connection, you must have access to a wildcard SSL certificate for the domain.
 A secret of type `tls` should be created for the certificate in the `learningcenter` namespace or the namespace where the Learning Center Operator is deployed.
-The name of that secret should then be set in the `portal.ingress.secret` field:
+The name of that secret must be set in the `portal.ingress.secret` field:

 ```
 apiVersion: learningcenter.tanzu.vmware.com/v1beta1